hapax/hapax.github.io/assets/mindjam.md

 whom fate brings you together, but do so with all your heart.
 </span>

+This springs from a bleak outlook on the human lot rather than cosmogonic musics.
 Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic, a love of reality beyond the stale, life-denying categories of European religion.